-• Verse 5 stated: Jesus was a faithful witness Jesus fulfilled the role of a prophet Jesus was the " of the dead"- the first to receive a resurrected and immortal body.
-Col. 1:15 stated Christ was "the firstborn of every creature" which indicated a attribute and not a numerical order.
-Vs. 6 stated Christ made all believers as a kingdom of priests unto God. -8-Jesus, The Beginning and the End • Vs. 7-as Christ was received by a cloud during His ascension (Acts 1:9), so will His coming be in the clouds of heaven (Matt.
-24:29-30)will see Him. • Amen- "truth" or "faithfulness" hence the meaning "be it true" or • Vs. 8-Christ is the Alpha and Omega -the beginning and the end.
-Chapter 2 Vs. 1- -7-The Message to Ephesus • The geographical order of the churches followed abeginning at Ephesus, moving north to Smyrna, then farther north to Pergamos, east to Thyatira, south to Sardis, east to Philadelphia, and southeast to Laodicea.
-Though there were certain issues that pertained to these churches, there was a general theme which applied to other churches at the time.
-These themes are applicable to the church Vs. 2- -3-Commendation of Doctrine and Diligence • The Ephesians was commended for their labor and (perseverance), and abhorrence toward those who were evil.
-However, the church had their love and was working with a legalistic sense of duty.
-There were dangerous patterns these "second generation" Christians were following: o First: a of spiritual love.
-Second: the love of God replaced by a love for worldly pleasures.
-Third: a spiritual toward worldly wants and desires.

-Fourth: spiritual corruption.
-Fifth: a
+- Verse 5 stated: - Jesus was a faithful witness - Jesus fulfilled the role of a prophet - Jesus was the "firstborn of the dead"- the first to receive a resurrected and immortal body. - Col. 1:15 stated Christ was "the firstborn of every creature" which indicated a positional attribute and not a numerical order. - Vs. 6 stated Christ made all believers as a kingdom of priests unto God.

+Vs. 7-8-Jesus, The Beginning and the End

+- Vs. 7-as Christ was received by a cloud during His ascension (Acts 1:9), so will His coming be in the clouds of heaven (Matt.
+24:29-30).
+All will see Him. - Amen- "truth" or "faithfulness" hence the meaning "be it true" or "so be it." - Vs. 8-Christ is the Alpha and Omega-the beginning and the end.

+Vs. 1-7-The Message to Ephesus

+- The geographical order of the churches followed a pattern beginning at Ephesus, moving north to Smyrna, then farther north to Pergamos, east to Thyatira, south to Sardis, east to Philadelphia, and southeast to Laodicea. - Though there were certain issues that pertained to these churches, there was a general theme which applied to other churches at the time. - These themes are applicable to the church today.

+Vs. 2-3-Commendation of Doctrine and Diligence

+- The Ephesians was commended for their labor and patience (perseverance), and abhorrence toward those who were evil. - However, the church had lost their love and was working with a legalistic sense of duty. - There were dangerous patterns these "second generation" Christians were following: - First: a cooling of spiritual love. - Second: the love of God replaced by a love for worldly pleasures. - Third: a spiritual compromise toward worldly wants and desires. - Fourth: spiritual corruption. - Fifth: a departure from the faith and the loss of effective spiritual testimony. - The Lord gave three direct exhortations: - First: Remember therefore from whence thou art fallen - Second: repent

+- Third: do the first works. - The threat of Christ removing the lamp stand appeared to indicate the Church's loss of effective testimony.

 Vs. 8-11-The Message to Smyrna

-Christ referred to Himself as the "first and the last."
-This phrase meant Christ was the God past, present, and future.
-Since the church at Smyrna was going through persecution, Christ reminded them He too was persecuted and martyred.
-Because of persecution, the Christians at Smyrna were experiencing However, Christ said they were rich in faith.
-It is interesting to note Christ gave no to the Christians
+- Christ referred to Himself as the "first and the last." - This phrase meant Christ was the eternal God past, present, and future. - Since the church at Smyrna was going through persecution, Christ reminded them He too was persecuted and martyred. - Because of persecution, the Christians at Smyrna were experiencing poverty. - However, Christ said they were rich in faith. - It is interesting to note Christ gave no rebuke to the Christians at Smyrna.

-at Smyrna.
 Vs. 12-17-The Message to Pergamum

-The church at Pergamos was commended for remaining and not denying Christ.
-There were those within the church who practiced the teachings of Balaam and the teachings of the Nicolaitans.
-These false teachers were apparently allowed to
+- The church at Pergamum was commended for remaining and not denying Christ. - There were those within the church who practiced the teachings of Balaam and the teachings of the Nicolaitans. - These false teachers were apparently allowed to stay in the church. - During the time of Constantine, it became popular to be a Christian. - As a result, Christian teachings became blurred with secular teachings.

-Vs. 18-29-The Message to Thyatira

-Christ commended the church for their works, faith, and love.
-Apparently, the church at Thyatira was known for its good